2010 Chile earthquake: 2011 aftershocks

 On 2 January at 17:20:18 local time, a 7.1 magnitude aftershock occurred 70 km northwest of Temuco, Chile.
 On Lautaro, Cañete, Nueva Imperial, Traiguén and Carahue the quake was felt at intensity VI (Strong) of the Mercalli intensity scale.
 In Temuco it was perceived at intensity V (Moderate).
 In Talcahuano, Concepción, Chillán, Osorno and Valdivia it shook at intensity IV (Light).
 According to the USGS the earthquake's epicenter was located on the ground, east of the coastal town of Tirúa in the Araucanía Region.
 However, according to the University of Chile's Seismological Service, the seismic event was located 134 km off the coast of Tirúa, measuring a magnitude 6.9 M_{L}.
-The University of Chile also reported that the localities who received the strongest shaking (VI) were Curanilahue, Lebu and Tirúa.
+The University of Chile also reported that the localities that received the strongest shaking (VI) were Curanilahue, Lebu and Tirúa.
 In Concepción, Talcahuano and Temuco it was felt at intensity V, and in Chillán and Valdivia at intensity IV.

 A magnitude 6.2 M_{w} aftershock struck the coast of Biobío, Chile at a shallow depth of 15.1 km on 1 June 2011 at 08:55 local time (12:55 UTC).
 It was centered just offshore Arauco Province near a moderately populated area, with most structures in its vicinity reported to be resistant to earthquake shaking.
 Strong shaking registering at VI on the Mercalli intensity scale was felt in Lebu, just 7 km south of the epicenter, lasting for approximately one minute.
 Some residents in coastal areas panicked and evacuated their homes.
 The earthquake was followed by a moderate magnitude 5.1 M_{w} tremor that occurred about 52 minutes later to the northeast of the main shock epicenter at an estimated depth of 26.9 km.
 Initial estimates from the USGS placed its intensity at a magnitude of 6.4 M_{w}.